by Cheryl Moreo

-Saturday Greetings 105 has craft articles, tutorials, and ideas that I have hand-picked, especially for you.
-You just click on the green text to view the pattern, web site, or recipe.
+Today’s Saturday Greetings 105 has craft articles, tutorials, and ideas I have hand-picked especially for you.
+Click on the highlighted text to view the pattern, website, or recipe.
 A new tab will open up with further information on your device.
 This page will be waiting for you at the old tab.

 CRAFTS AND SUCH

 I have always loved owls.
-When I found this free pattern for Otis the Owl from The Loopy Lamb, I just had to share it with all of you.
-The owl pattern uses a fur yarn.
-The Loopy Lamb has a tutorial on working with fur yarn and one on making the owl.
+So when I found this free pattern for Otis the Owl from The Loopy Lamb, I just had to share it with all of you.
+The owl pattern uses fur yarn.
+The Loopy Lamb has a tutorial on working with fur yarn and one on making an owl.
 You can purchase the yarn on KnitPicks.

 Did you ever try paper mache?
 Well, these functional bowls created by Paper & Stitch use fabric scraps and not paper.
 You need: